Fascinating Aïda: History

 The group wrote songs for radio and television programmes such as Stop The Week, After Hours, People Like Us and the breakfast broadcaster TV-am.
 Some of their most famous songs include Shattered Illusions, Herpes Tango, Lieder and Taboo.
 They were the subject of several BBC documentaries.
 All the current members are also established actresses, mainly in musical theatre.
 Dillie Keane is also a writer, having written a column in The Stage magazine for ten years, and written two books, The Joy of Sequins in 1995 and Fascinating Who? in 1985.
 Keane says she now spends her time "juggling acting, cabaret and writing".
-The group have an official mascot—a pure bred Irish setter called "Dillie", born in 1999.
+The group had an official mascot—a pure bred Irish Setter called "Dillie", born in 1999.

 After the death in 2007 of the group's pianist and musical director Russell Churney, plans for a new show were shelved.
 It was announced in early March 2008 that they would get together again for a short spell of concerts and possibly a brief tour to celebrate their 25th anniversary, and the show would include new songs.
 In 2008 they performed at the Jermyn Street Theatre, followed by three nationwide tours.
 They have been described as "Absolutely Fabulous meets Noël Coward, as sung by the Andrew Sisters[sic]."

 On 6 April 2009, Fascinating Aïda released a new album followed by a DVD called "Silver Jubilee" in July 2010, filmed at the Theatre Royal, Windsor.
 They brought the show to New York in their show which was entitled "Absolutely Miraculous", and was nominated for two Drama Desk Awards on 3 May 2010.
 They completed a tour of South Africa and then opened successfully in the Charing Cross Theatre in the autumn of 2011, before starting a UK tour.